ThemeIM/timify/readme.txt

 = Does the Timify Plugin support shortcodes? =
 Yes, it does.
 Just navigate the settings menu and select from the dropdown menu in “Reading Time Display Method” and “Last Modified Time Display Method” option.

+= How can I only display reading time on single posts?
+There are settings for enabling each option's visibility in post page.

+= How do I insert reading time before posts?
+Setting for display postion can be found in Reading Time section on plugin settings.

+= Is that possible to enable or disable for displaying labels?
+Yes! you can enable or disable evry label display for each labels.

+= Can I change the icons for each option?
+Yes.
+There is an icon class text-box for each section, you can put your desired dashicon class there.

+= How do I redesign the frontend css?
+There are settings for changing the frontend look in each option.

+= How does the view count works for post pages?
+Every views from different IP's are counted as a new view.

+= I have a question.
+Please contact us at support@themeim.com

 == Screenshots ==
 1. Timify settings